|The carts and oxen were ready to load.|

 |The oxen seemed gentle and used to being around humans.|

-Unfortunately they had little left to reheat for me after the lunch so they make me a quick tenderloin stir fry with veggies along with the small portion of the eggplant dish, and a Caesar salad minus the croutons.
-It was a perfect meal I fully appreciated, expressing considerable praise for their efforts for the efforts since the cruise began last Wednesday, July 13th.
+Unfortunately, they had little left to reheat for me after the lunch so they make me a quick tenderloin stir fry with veggies along with the small portion of the eggplant dish, and a Caesar salad minus the croutons.
+It was a perfect meal I fully appreciated, expressing considerable praise for their efforts to the efforts since the cruise began last Wednesday, July 13th.

 Please stay tuned as we continue to make every effort to stay as current as possible with our daily posts and photos.